Dental Crown & Dental Bridge at Plymouth MI: Which Option Is Best For You?

 Also known as a cap, a crown is made from porcelain, stainless steel, or gold.
 These materials are incredibly durable and generally last for 10 years or more when taken care of with a regular and diligent at-home oral hygiene routine.

-Once your tooth is prepared, we’ll take a mold of it so that our laboratory professionals can create a customized crown that looks and functions like your natural tooth.
-Once created, we’ll permanently attach the crown in place, restoring the look and feel of your smile!
+Once your tooth is prepared, we’ll take a mold of it so that our laboratory professionals can create a customized dental crown that looks and functions like your natural tooth.
+Once created, we’ll permanently attach the dental crown in place, restoring the look and feel of your smile!

-Because there are a variety of bridge types available, we’ll discuss the option(s) that will offer your smile the most ideal results.
+Because there are a variety of dental bridge types available, we’ll discuss the option(s) that will offer your smile the most ideal results.
 As for how long a bridge will last, as is the case with crowns, as long as you’re taking good care of it with diligent hygiene habits, it has the potential to last 10 years or more.

 When caring for these dental devices, it’s important to know that the section where your crown connects with your natural tooth – most often at or beneath the gumline – requires careful cleaning.
 This is due to the fact that the small connecting ridge can be a hub for bacteria and plaque growth, which, if left to flourish, can mean trouble since typical radiographs aren’t able to see through a crown at catch problems.
 The solution?
 A dedicated and thorough homecare regimen that involves brushing twice and flossing once each day, along with regular checkups and cleanings at our office.